Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention

+\textbf{Unsupervised Object Discovery.} There is a recent line of research in the image domain for discovering objects in a scene without explicit supervision, and building an object-centric representation of them.
+Most of this work is built around the idea of compositionality of the scenes.
+MONet \citep{burgess2019monet} and GENESIS \citep{Engelcke2020GENESIS:} similarly use a recurrent attention network for learning the location masks of the objects. \citet{greff2016tagger,greff2017neural,greff2019multi,van2018relational,pmlr-v139-emami21a} model the scene as a spatial Gaussian mixture model.
+Furthermore, AIR network \citep{eslami2016attend} and its variants \citep{crawford2019spatially, lin2020space} model objects from a geometric perspective by defining three specific latent variables.
+Lately, \citet{locatello2020object} propose an attention-based algorithm (namely Slot Attention) to learn object representations (slots) which have been followed by \citet{singh2022illiterate,sajjadi2022object,seitzer2023bridging,singh2023neural} and \citet{kipf2022conditional,elsayed2022savi++} further expanded it to the video domain.
 In contrast to this line of work in vision, our approach is specifically designed for text.
-We use additional components in our architecture to resolve the requirements of modeling textual data.
+We use additional components (e.g., $L_0$Drop layer) in our architecture to resolve the requirements of modeling textual data.
 Furthermore, our model is trained and evaluated on real text datasets, in contrast to these previous models which have only been shown to be effective on synthetic scenes.

-\textbf{Unsupervised Morphology Learning.} Unsupervised morphology induction is the task of identifying the constituent morphemes of a word given only the distributions of character sequences in the language, and has been studied for many years \citep{elman1990finding,creutz2002unsupervised, baroni-etal-2002-unsupervised}.
-Morphemes have strong linguistic motivations, and are practically important in many downstream tasks because they are the smallest meaning-bearing units in a language \cite{can2014methods}.